LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Structures.md

 One of the simplest aggregate data types is the struct.
 A struct (short for structure) allows us to group variables of mixed data types together into a single unit.
 These data elements, known as members or fields, can have different types and different lengths.

+Basic structures are also called plain-old-data classes (PODs).
+PODs are simple containers.
+Think of them as a sort of heterogeneous array of elements of potentially different types.

 ### Declaring and defining structs